 Werner Erhard:

-The Transformation of a Man,
+The Transformation of a Man, The Founding of est,

 by William Warren Bartley III